styfenschaer/rocket-fft/README.md

 \*Rocket-FFT follows SciPy's approach of not allowing duplicate axes

 ## Supported SciPy functions
+SciPy is an optional dependency of Numba and therefore also for Rocket-FFT.
-Most of the `scipy.fft` module is supported as well, including:
+If SciPy is installed, you get support for most of the `scipy.fft` module, including:
 - [x] `scipy.fft.fft`
 - [x] `scipy.fft.ifft`
 - [x] `scipy.fft.fft2`